fedora-ci/dist-git-image/README.md

 * Submit an scratch build from src.rpm
 * Wait scratch build to complete

+### resize-qcow2.sh

+* Script used to expand the filesystem on qcow2 image

 ### run-playbook.py

 * Provision a VM based on qcow2 image using standard-test-roles